-The Company's subsidiary is an integrated foreign operation and is translated into Canadian dollars using the temporal method.
+The Company's subsidiaries are integrated foreign operations and are translated into Canadian dollars using the temporal method.
 Monetary items are translated at the exchange rate in effect at the balance sheet date and non-monetary items are translated at historical exchange rates.
 Income and expense items are translated at rates approximating those in effect at the time of the transaction.
 Translation gains and losses are reflected in the loss and comprehensive loss for the period.